jake142/laravel-service/readme.md

 ## Laravel Services

 A package to devide Laravel into smaller services.
-Then main main goal of this package is:
+Then main goal of this package is:

 1. Readable, the code is split into services
 2. Scalable, run services as needed